thermalogic/SEUIF97/README.md

 ```

 ## Using SEUIF97 library

-To use the shared library in your preferred programming language, follow these steps:

-1. Put the shared library in the default path of OS or the programming language
-   * **Windows(x86/64)**: copy `libseuif97.dll` to a default path of Windows32/64's DLL, for example:  `C:\Windows\System`
-   * **Linux(x64)**:  copy `libseuif97.so` to a default path of Linux shared lib: `/usr/lib`

-2. Add the specific API file for your programming language to its corresponding`API` path.

-   * **Note**: API paths vary by language.
-Please refer to the specific  [Examples](./demo/) provided for your programming language to locate the correct path and setup instructions.

-## Interfaces and Examples

 Interfaces and examples are provided in the  [/demo/](./demo) directory, supporting a wide range of languages and environments